antoinech13/Steroid/README.md

 **Description:** <a name="detector-description"></a>

-This class is dedicated to detect moving object. it's internaly stor a list of moving objects position and and other list of their speed along x and y axis. with inital poistions and speed, it's easy to determine the position of moving objects on each frames.
+This class is dedicated to detecting moving objects.
+Internally, it stores a list of the positions of moving objects and another list of their speeds along the x and y axes.
+With initial positions and speeds, it becomes easy to determine the position of moving objects in each frame.

 **Constructor:** <a name="detector-constructor"></a>